Isla Bryson case: Reactions

 Bryson's imprisonment in a woman's prison sparked debate and concerns about the safety of the other prisoners.

 Sandy Brindley, the chief executive of Rape Crisis Scotland, said "It cannot be right for a rapist to be in a women's prison", while concerns were also expressed by 10 Downing Street, where a spokesman for Prime Minister Rishi Sunak compared the case with the situation in England and Wales, where "transgender women must go through a robust risk assessment that factors in their offending history and anatomy before they can be moved to a women's prison".

 Dominic Raab, the Secretary of State for Justice, said a similar incident would not happen in England and Wales, where a recent change in the law would shortly be implemented to prevent trans women convicted of sex offences against women, as well as any who had not undergone bottom surgery, from being detained in a women's prison, apart from in exceptional circumstances authorised by the minister.
 Yvette Cooper, the Shadow Home Secretary, said "this dangerous rapist should not be in a women's prison".
-Keith Brown, Scotland's Cabinet Secretary for Justice, told MSPs he trusted the Scottish Prison Service to decide where Bryson should be held: "The facts of the matter are that the Scottish Prison Service has a long track record – I'm talking 20 years and more – of assessing risks within our prisons, including those presented by the presence of trans prisoners – both for the trans prisoners themselves and other prisoners."
+Keith Brown, the Scottish Cabinet Secretary for Justice, told MSPs he trusted the Scottish Prison Service to decide where Bryson should be held: "The facts of the matter are that the Scottish Prison Service has a long track record – I'm talking 20 years and more – of assessing risks within our prisons, including those presented by the presence of trans prisoners – both for the trans prisoners themselves and other prisoners."

 Gender Recognition Reform Bill

 Bryson's conviction came several weeks after the Scottish Parliament passed the Gender Recognition Reform (Scotland) Bill, designed to allow trans people in Scotland to more easily change their legal sex.
 The bill's opponents pointed to the Bryson case, and questioned whether it contained a sufficient level of safeguarding for women in prison.
 The bill would have precluded anyone with a sexual harm prevention order or sexual offences prevention order from obtaining a Gender Recognition Certificate.

 The UK government subsequently blocked the bill under the Scotland Act 1998, citing the alleged potential for predatory men to use the legislation to access women-only spaces for malicious purposes.
 Nicola Sturgeon, First Minister of Scotland, denied such a risk, and accused the UK government of attacking Scottish democracy and trying to fuel a culture war.
-Policy analyst Lucy Hunter Blackburn addressed the Equalities Committee and warned the bill could lead to legal challenges and suggested it be amended to exempt prisons from recognising the trans status of prisoners.
+The policy analyst Lucy Hunter Blackburn addressed the Scottish Equalities Committee and warned the bill could lead to legal challenges and suggested it be amended to exempt prisons from recognising the trans status of prisoners.